Leningrad Cowboys Go America: Cast

 The film includes cameos by blues guitarist Duke Robillard and American rockabilly Hall of Famer Colonel Robert Morris with his wife Irene.

 Production

 The idea to create the Leningrad Cowboys as an absurd band came from Sleepy Sleepers members Sakke Järvenpää and Mato Valtonen, who asked Kaurismäki to direct a music video for them in 1986.
 Kaurismäki directed the short film Rocky VI (1986) and the Leningrad Cowboys videos Thru the Wire (1987) and L.A.
 Woman (1988), and then started work on Leningrad Cowboys Go America.

 The film had a budget of 3,645,184 Finnish markka and received a grant of 400,000 markka from the Finnish Film Foundation.

 Soundtrack

 A soundtrack album was released in 1989.

 Reception

 The film was ranked #88 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
-It also holds a 100% 'Fresh' rating on review site Rotten Tomatoes based on 5 reviews.
+It also holds a 100% "Fresh" rating on review site Rotten Tomatoes based on 6 reviews.
+As Kaurismäki's first film that was released in the United States, it has been described as his "breakthrough picture".